jbr-abo/Applying-Python-in-Analytics/README.md

 • Statistical analysis in Python
 • Basics of machine learning libraries in Python

-This 05 ECTS worthy course consisting of total 03 assignments and hands on case studies with essential theory and solving different real world problems.
+This 05 ECTS worthy course comprises total 03 assignments and hands on case studies with essential theory and solving different real world problems.

 ### Learning outcomes